johannst/notes/src/trace_profile/callgrind.md

     --separate-threads=<yes|no> .... create separate output files per thread, appends -<thread_id> to the output file

+    --cache-sim=<yes|no> ........... control if cache simulation is enabled
 ```

+## Trace events

+By default callgrind collects following events:
+- `Ir`: Instruction read

+Callgrind also provides a functional cache simulation with their own model,
+which is enabled by passing `--cache-sim=yes`.
+This simulates a 2-level cache hierarchy with separate L1 *instruction* and
+*data* caches (`L1i`/ `L1d`) and a *unified* last level (`LL`) cache.
+When enabled, this collects the following additional events:
+- `I1mr`: L1 cache miss on instruction read
+- `ILmr`: LL cache miss on instruction read
+- `Dr`: Data reads access
+- `D1mr`: L1 cache miss on data read
+- `DLmr`: LL cache miss on data read
+- `Dw`: Data write access
+- `D1mw`: L1 cache miss on data write
+- `DLmw`: LL cache miss on data write

 ## Profile specific part of the target
 Programmatically enable/disable instrumentation using the macros defined in